 More about Ranika

 Ranika joined McKinsey as an executive assistant in 2013 and was promoted to EA Regional Team Lead in 2017.
 Since joining the firm, she has completed her bachelor’s degree in criminal justice and master’s degree in organizational leadership.
 Ranika was the 2018 recipient of the Tampa office’s Marvin Award, which recognizes the individual who most embodies the firm’s values and inspires others in memorable, meaningful ways.
-She currently leads Tampa’s GLAM (McKinsey’s LGBTQ+ community) and GLAM Allies groups.
+She currently leads Tampa’s Equal at McKinsey (McKinsey’s LGBTQ+ community) and Equal at McKinsey Allies groups.
 When Ranika is not working, she enjoys basketball, bowling, going to the movies, spending time with family, and traveling.

 Learn more about interviewing at McKinsey